oryjkov/100pct-ptt/README.md

 ([aliexpress](https://www.aliexpress.com/item/32810276263.html)), powered by a CR2032 battery.
 It integrates with the Zello App (Android and iPhone).

-The provided 3d-printed case can be mounted to a brake toggle, keeping the device within easy reach and making it possible to push the button even when wearing thick gloves.
+Provided 3d-printed case can be mounted to a brake toggle, keeping the device within easy reach and making it possible to push the button even when wearing thick gloves.

 Once paired in the Zello app, button stays connected for a several hours and can be used even